Top 45+ Flutter Interview Questions And Answers

 • Plugins for cameras, locations, and Firebase connections are a few types of Flutter plugins.

-19. How does Flutter handle platform-specific code?
+19. What method does Flutter use to handle platform-specific code?

 Ans: